opnfv/opnfvdocs/docs/installationprocedure/scenario.release.notes.rst

 Abstract
 ========

-This document compiles the release notes for the Brahmaputra release of OPNFV when using <XYZ> as a deployment tool.
+This document contains the release notes for the Colorado release of OPNFV when using <scenario>.

 Introduction
 ============

-Provide a breif introduction of how this release is used in OPNFV relese using <XYZ> as a deployment tool
+Provide a breif introduction of how this configuration is used in OPNFV relese using <scenario> as scenario.

-Be sure to reference your installation-instructions.
+Be sure to reference your scenario installation instruction.

 Release Data
 ============